HamzaHannad/Magento2-SlackLogger/README.md

 - Sends logger exceptions to a Slack channel
 - Configurable log levels (Alert, Debug, Critical, Info, Error, Emergency, Notice, Warning)
 - Option to use synchronous or asynchronous sending
+- Custom message service to send messages to specified channels with async/sync options (for developers)
 ## Installation

 ### Using Composer